adheeb2/learn-ci-cd-with-jenkins-docker/day1/README.md

 # 🚀 Day 1: Jenkins Configuration (with Docker)

-This guide walks you through setting up **Jenkins locally using Docker**.
+Today we will learn how to configure **Jenkins locally using Docker**.
 By the end, you'll have Jenkins running on [http://localhost:8080](http://localhost:8080).

 ---